chithraup123/testRepo/application/content/importshipment.md

 Note: In either of the above case the HTS code should be same for all the repeated SKUs/Model Number.
 Else the Error message should be displayed to the user

 **Export IS Document**

-The SKU details of an import shipment can be exported as a document which contains all SKUs and all the fields with its values comes in the SKU row
+The SKU details of an import shipment can be exported as a document which contains all SKUs and all the fields with the values comes in the SKU row

 **Cost Detail**

 The cost details of the Import Shipment can be exported as a document/report The report contains top rows such as
 1. Pegged Rate